andreamoleri/DataArchitecture/README.md

 After having analyzed and implemented the functioning of Docker in favor of the sharding process, it is good to spend a few moments to talk about the error management on large volumes that MongoDB performs by design.
-MongoDB’s sharding architecture is designed to be fault-tolerant.
+MongoDB's sharding architecture is designed to be fault-tolerant.
 Each shard is a replica set, which means data is replicated across multiple servers within the shard.
 This replication ensures data availability even if a node fails.
 If a node in a shard fails, the replica set protocol elects a new primary from the remaining members.
 The system continues to operate with minimal disruption.
 The following mitigation strategies are suggested to lower